intika/Librefox/README.md

 **Librefox Addons For ESR And Tor :**
 - [Librefox HTTP Watcher ESR - Tor MoD](https://addons.mozilla.org/en-US/firefox/addon/librefox-http-watcher-tor-mod/) : Change the url bar color on http and onion sites (to green/red)
-- [Librefox NoHTTP - Tor MoD](https://addons.mozilla.org/en-US/firefox/addon/nohttp-librefox-mod-for-tor/) : Block http traffic and/or redirect it to https (Excellent remplacment for the unrecommended https-everywhere)
+- [Librefox NoHTTP - Tor MoD](https://addons.mozilla.org/en-US/firefox/addon/nohttp-librefox-mod-for-tor/) : Block http traffic and/or redirect it to https (Excellent replacement for the unrecommended https-everywhere)

 Tor Compatibility :
 -------------------
 Same as [gHacks](https://github.com/ghacksuserjs/ghacks-user.js) recommendations, we do not recommend connecting over Tor on Librefox.
-Use the Tor Browser if your threat model calls for it, or for accessing hidden services (Thus said tor settings have been enabled in v2 for user toriffying/proxifying their whole connection).
+Use the Tor Browser if your threat model calls for it, or for accessing hidden services (Thus said tor settings have been enabled in v2 for user toriffying/proxifying their entire connection).

 Tor compatibility may change.

 DRM Compatibility :
 -------------------
-Digital rights management (DRM) is enforced off by default (this is needed for netflix and similar); you can enable it with the following instructions :
+Digital rights management (DRM) is enforced off by default (this is needed for Netflix and similar); you can enable it with the following instructions :
 - Open `mozilla.cfg`
 - Under the section `Section : User Settings`
 - Comment the active lines with `// ` under the subsection `User Settings : DRM/CDM - Main`